mbdeaton/BrettCodeProjects/ScriptRefConfig/notes-common_commands.md

 Compilation begun 2010, continually updated

+## NPM
+npm start # run start script defined in package.json to spin up local server lsof -i tcp:3000 # find the process id of the server listening to port 3000 kill -9 PID # kill the server running with process id PID npm audit --production # ignore vulnerabilities from devDependencies (see
+                         create-react-app issue #11174 for context)

 ## Python stuff
 ```
 python -c "import os, sys; print(os.path.dirname(sys.executable))" # where is this executable from?